OpenTermsArchive/contrib-versions/Grammarly/Privacy Policy.md

 California Shine the Light

-If you’re a California resident, you can ask for a list of third parties that have received your information for direct marketing purposes during the previous calendar year.
+If you’re a California resident, you can ask for a list of third parties (if any) that have received your information for their direct marketing purposes during the previous calendar year.
 This list also contains the types of information shared.
 We provide this list at no cost.
 To make such a request, contact us at support@grammarly.com.

-Updated: December 30, 2019
+Updated: June 24, 2020

 For Nevada users